Children in University Activities

 13. If declining or limiting the request, the manager/teaching staff member should give clear reasons, addressing the issues considered and the reasons for refusal.

-14. If the parent/carer/guardian does not consider the outcome to be fair, they can seek assistance from Equity and Equal Opportunity, and/or Human Resources (in the case of staff) and/or the Student Advisory Service (in the case of students).
+14. If the parent/carer/guardian does not consider the outcome to be fair, they can seek assistance from Equity and Equal Opportunity, and/or People and Culture (in the case of staff) and/or the Student Advisory Service (in the case of students).

 15. If, after this assistance, the parent/carer/guardian is still not satisfied with the outcome, they can access the relevant internal complaint process as outlined in the Equal Opportunity and Valuing Diversity Policy.